VOLTHA Release process¶

 Merge the patches on gerrit https://gerrit.opencord.org/q/owner:do-not-reply%2540opennetworking.org

-Given their inter dependency the ONOS apps need to be released in order:
+Given component inter dependencies, ONOS apps need to be released in order:

 olt, aaa, dhcpl2relay, mcast, igmpproxy, maclearning